 CCIS-CC ensures that data consistency is maintained across the state by providing flexibility to accommodate user preferences while enforcing rules for business.
 Additionally, CCIS-CC is designed to be intuitive and flexible enough to handle large volumes of data accurately and efficiently while maintaining historical records.
-The system is scalable to include new features, enhancements and interfaces for future requirements, and is available statewide.
+The system is available statewide.